-The majority of our accounts receivable are due from companies in the glass, oil and natural gas drilling, building products, filler and extenders, foundries and other major industries.
+The majority of our accounts receivable are due from companies in the oil and natural gas drilling, glass, building products, filler and extenders, foundries and other major industries.
+Our ten largest customers accounted for approximately 56%, 57%, and 52% of sales in the years ended December 31, 2015, 2014 and 2013, respectively.
 Credit is extended based on evaluation of a customer's financial condition and, generally, collateral is not required.
-Accounts receivable are generally due within 30 days and are stated at amounts due from customers net of an allowance for doubtful accounts.
+Accounts receivable are stated at amounts due from customers net of an allowance for doubtful accounts.
 Accounts outstanding longer than the payment terms are considered past due.
 We determine our allowance by considering a number of factors, including the length of time trade accounts receivable are past due, our previous loss history, the customer's current ability to pay its obligation to us, and the condition of the general economy and the industry as a whole.
 Ongoing credit evaluations are performed.
 We write-off accounts receivable when they are deemed uncollectible, and payments subsequently received on such receivables are credited to the allowance for doubtful accounts.